-In the Scottish Borders but less than 2 miles from the pretty market town of Biggar, The New Farmhouse is a generous self catering lodge with wood burning stove, washer drier, dishwasher and desk top freezer.
-It has it's own private grounds with lockable bike shed, swings and plenty parking.
+In the Scottish Borders but less than 2 miles from the pretty market town of Biggar, The New Farmhouse is a generous, very well equipped self catering lodge with wood burning stove.
+It has its own private grounds with lockable bike shed, swings and plenty of parking.
 Ideal for families, mountain bikers, fishermen and anyone wishing a beautiful base from which to explore the Borders, South Lanarkshire or Edinburgh & Glasgow.
 Great for relaxing too with lovely views all round.

 |Size||Sleeps up to 8, 3 bedrooms|

 |Rooms||3 bedrooms, 3 bathrooms of which 1 Family bathrooms and 2 En suites|

 |Will consider||Corporate bookings|

 |Nearest Amenities||3 km|

 |Nearest travel links||Nearest airport: Edinburgh 52 km, Nearest railway: Edinburgh Waverley 47 km|

 |Family friendly||Great for children of all ages|

 |General||Central heating, CD player, Satellite TV, Wi-Fi available|

 |Standard||Kettle, Toaster, Iron, Hair dryer|